tombye/trexit/_posts/2017-11-02-starting-the-francigena.markdown

 ## Local information

-One of the nice things about the Francigena are these information boards that we've seen along the way.
+One of the nice things about the Francigena are these information boards that we've seen along the way:

 ![Board giving information about the area for that part of the Francigena](https://github.com/tombye/trexit/raw/gh-pages/assets/images/francigena-local-info-board.jpg)